-Your sales manager gives you her 2-weeks notice.
+Your sales manager gives you her two-week notice.
 She ran your sales department, helped the whole sales team train on the CRM you implemented last year, brought on some of your most valuable clients, and is generally who the team goes to when they have questions about how stuff works.
-Are you panicking yet?

 How do you ensure that all the team members can get the right information, even when she’s gone?